mas-the-spaz/BLFS-automation/README.md

 The main script ```deps.py```, has many options to list, download, list commands, or install a package.
-Note: once again it is *highly* recommended that you run this as ```root```!
+Note: once again it is *highly* recommended that you always run this as ```root```!

 Main usage: ```python deps.py [-h] [-a] [-b PACKAGE] [-c PACKAGE] [-d PACKAGE] [-l PACKAGE] [-o] [-r]```

-Note: When using the ```-b (build)``` option, it is recommended to follow along the installation process in the BLFS book.
-This is because the ```-b (build)``` option will prompt the user to run EVERY command provided for the specific package.
+Note: It is recommended to follow along the installation process in the BLFS book.
+This tool is not perfect and I have not tested every BLFS package.
+There are still some issues with circular dependencies, and at the moment it is best to moniter everything to prevent problems.
+Additionally, the ```-b (build)``` option will prompt the user to run EVERY command provided for the specific package.
 Some commands can only be run if optional dependencies are installed (like Texlive, Docbook, etc.).
-Additionally, some packages require further kernel configuration, as a prerequisite for installation.
+Furthermore, some packages require further kernel configuration (and recompilation) as a prerequisite for installation.

 ```
   -h, --help                        show this help message and exit